pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

-# Part 2: Developing Spark Jobs in CDE
+# Part 2: Developing and Deploying Spark Jobs in CDE

 ## Objective